How can you support a service dog’s joints?

 September is National Service Dog Month!
 It’s a chance to show our love for and create awareness about the wonderful work that service dogs do.
-It’s important to acknowledge their incredible work, what it takes to be a service dog, and know how to support their bodies (especially their joints).
+It’s important to acknowledge their incredible work, what it takes to be a service dog, and know how to support their bodies – their joints in particular.

 What is a service dog?

-Dogs are magic healers.
+Dogs are good for your soul.
 They motivate us, make us fitter, and bring us joy at our lowest moments.
 Service dogs do all this and provide specific, around-the-clock support to people with disabilities.

 Keeping them in tip-top shape